 The clock is ticking towards moving-in day.
-Here's a rough guide to the moving timeline – remember, the whole process can take anything from eight weeks to eight months – and there's advice here on how to prep for the move itself.
+Here’s a rough guide how long it takes to buy a house in our moving timeline – remember, the whole process can take anything from eight weeks to eight months – and there’s advice here on how to prep for the move itself.

-Around 8-12 weeks before you move: Once your bid has been accepted on a property and you have instructed your conveyancing solicitor through Homeward Legal, the next step is to order a building survey of your prospective new home.
+Around 8-12 weeks before you move: Once your bid has been accepted on a property and you have instructed your conveyancing solicitor through Homeward Legal – you can get an instant, no-obligation quote here – the next step is to order a building survey of your prospective new home.
 The survey will identify if there are any faults or issues with the property – check out the guide to which survey you need on our sister site, Surveyor Local.

-2 weeks: Shop around for house and buildings insurance.
+2 weeks: Shop around for contents and buildings insurance.
+The lender will want proof you have buildings insurance before releasing the funds.
 Start packing your belongings ready for the move.
 Many removal firms will provide you with packing boxes to keep your items safe.

 1 week: Find out who is supplying the utilities – gas, electricity, telephone and water – to your new place, then contact those suppliers to arrange the switchover to you.
 Arrange to have your mail redirected to your new home and draft a change of address letter that you can send to everyone who needs to know you’ve moved.